Cobalt: Halides

-Four dihalides of cobalt(II) are known: cobalt(II) fluoride (CoF_{2}, pink), cobalt(II) chloride (CoCl_{2}, blue), cobalt(II) bromide (CoBr_{2}, green), cobalt(II) iodide (CoI_{2}, blue-black).
-These halides exist in anhydrous and hydrated forms.
-Whereas the anhydrous dichloride is blue, the hydrate is red.

-The reduction potential for the reaction Co^{3+} + e^{−} → Co^{2+} is +1.92 V, beyond that for chlorine to chloride, +1.36 V. Consequently, cobalt(III) chloride would spontaneously reduce to cobalt(II) chloride and chlorine.
+The salt caesium hexafluorocobaltate(IV) (Cs2CoF6) is a rare example of cobalt(IV).
+The reduction potential for the reaction Co(3+) + e− → Co(2+) is +1.92 V, beyond that for chlorine to chloride, +1.36 V. Consequently, cobalt(III) chloride would spontaneously reduce to cobalt(II) chloride and chlorine.
 Because the reduction potential for fluorine to fluoride is so high, +2.87 V, cobalt(III) fluoride is one of the few simple stable cobalt(III) compounds.
 Cobalt(III) fluoride, which is used in some fluorination reactions, reacts vigorously with water.

+Four dihalides of cobalt(II) are known: cobalt(II) fluoride (CoF2, pink), cobalt(II) chloride (CoCl2, blue), cobalt(II) bromide (CoBr2, green), cobalt(II) iodide (CoI2, blue-black).
+These halides also exist in hydrated forms.
+Whereas the anhydrous dichloride is blue, the hydrate is red.
+The pink-colored cation hexaaquocobalt(II) [Co(H2O)6](2+) is found in several routine cobalt salts such as the nitrate and sulfate.

-Coordination compounds
+Coordination complexes

-The inventory of complexes is very large.
-Starting with higher oxidation states, complexes of Co(IV) and Co(V) are rare.
-Examples are found in caesium hexafluorocobaltate(IV) (Cs_{2}CoF_{6}) and potassium percobaltate (K_{3}CoO_{4}).

-Cobalt(III) forms a wide variety of coordination complexes with ammonia and amines, which are called ammine complexes.
+A large inventory of complexes exists for cobalt(III) bound to ammonia and amines (called ammine complexes).
 Examples include [Co(NH3)6](3+), [Co(NH3)5Cl](2+) (chloropentamminecobalt(III)), and cis- and trans-[Co(NH3)4Cl2]+.
 The corresponding ethylenediamine complexes are also well known.
 Analogues are known where the halides are replaced by nitrite, hydroxide, carbonate, etc. Alfred Werner worked extensively on these complexes in his Nobel-prize winning work.
 The robustness of these complexes is demonstrated by the optical resolution of tris(ethylenediamine)cobalt(III) ([Co(en)_{3}]^{3+}).

-Cobalt(II) forms a wide variety of complexes, but mainly with weakly basic ligands.
-The pink-colored cation hexaaquocobalt(II) [Co(H2O)6](2+) is found in several routine cobalt salts such as the nitrate and sulfate.
-Upon addition of excess chloride, solutions of the hexaaquo complex converts to the deep blue CoCl4(2−), which is tetrahedral.
+The unusually high oxidation state +IV of cobalt can be stabilized by ligands based on [B11H11](4-) in dark blue colored crystals.
 Softer ligands like triphenylphosphine form complexes with Co(II) and Co(I), examples being bis- and tris(triphenylphosphine)cobalt(I) chloride, CoCl2(PPh3)2 and CoCl(PPh3)3.
 These Co(I) and Co(II) complexes represent a link to the organometallic complexes described below.